YunoHost-Apps/woodpecker_ynh/doc/PRE_INSTALL.md

-This is a dummy disclaimer to display prior to the install
+This app requires a connection to a Git forge configured at installation time.

+Visit <https://woodpecker-ci.org/docs/administration/forges/overview> for details about retrieving the client ID and secret.